 Clinical trials of leadless pacing, designed to reduce lead failure, valve injury, and infection begun.

 First atrial closure devices implanted in high-risk stroke patients.

 EP Lab Accreditation standards submitted for public comment; program launches in 2016.

 HRS Communities created to facilitate online and in-person networking.

 First standalone HRS meeting held outside North America, in Shanghai.

-First Digital Health Summit held on diagnosis/disease management technologies and implications for providers.
+First Digital Health premier session held on diagnosis/disease management technologies and implications for providers.